andrew-gatchalian/andrew-gatchalian/README.md

 **`Data Analyst (UCI MSBA'24|Technology|Education|Healthcare)`**

 Hello there!
-I'm Andrew, a graduate student at the University of California, Irvine, pursuing a Master of Science in Business Analytics (MSBA), class of '24.
+I'm Andrew, a graduate of UC Irvine's Master of Science in Business Analytics (MSBA) program, class of '24.
 With a background in Economics and a minor in Computer Science from CSU Fresno, I've devoted my career to leveraging data to drive meaningful change in higher education and non-profit sectors.

 Excited to utilize my skills in Python, R, and SQL to create data-driven solutions that benefit our communities!